KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Routing-Article.md

 }
 ```

-> Important: Due to an iOS bug, text inputs in a keyboard extension will crash if Full Access is disabled.
-To avoid this, this view is automatically disabled if Full Access is disabled.
+> Important: This view requires Full Access and will automatically disable itself when it's disabled, due to an iOS bug that causes a crash when using text field while Full Access is disabled.